Fair Active Learning: Solving the Labeling Problem in Insurance: Abstract

 \section{Abstract}

-This paper addresses significant obstacles that arise from the widespread use of machine learning models in the insurance industry, with a specific focus on promoting fairness.
-The initial challenge lies in effectively leveraging unlabeled data in insurance while reducing the labeling effort and emphasizing data relevance through active learning techniques.
+This paper addresses significant obstacles arising from the widespread use of machine learning models in the insurance industry, with a specific focus on promoting group fairness.
+The initial challenge is to effectively leverage unlabeled data, reducing the labeling effort while boosting predictive performance.
+This can be achieved by emphasizing data relevance through active learning techniques.
 The paper explores various active learning sampling methodologies and evaluates their impact on both synthetic and real insurance datasets.
-This analysis highlights the difficulty of achieving fair model inferences, as machine learning models may replicate biases and discrimination found in the underlying data.
+This analysis highlights the difficulty of achieving fair inferences, as machine learning models may replicate biases and discrimination found in the underlying data.
 To tackle these interconnected challenges, the paper introduces an innovative fair active learning method.
 The proposed approach samples informative and fair instances, achieving a good balance between model predictive performance and fairness, as confirmed by numerical experiments on insurance datasets.

 {\bf Keywords:} Active learning, algorithmic fairness, insurance datasets, classification.